 In order to be successful in any accelerated training program, you must also possess personal and professional skills beyond your basic education.
 These include the following.

 Personal interviews, entrance exams, and orientation classes are other requirements that certain schools may have for entering their LVN program.
-The sooner you start getting to know your intended school's overall requirements, the easier it will be to ensure that you meet them all in time to begin your LVN program when you desire.
+The sooner you start getting to know your chosen school's overall requirements, the easier it will be to ensure that you meet them all in time to begin your LVN program when you desire.